 1. What Constitutes a "Death Penalty" Sanction?
 The issue of "death penalty" sanctions first arose to prominence in the context of a judge striking a party's pleadings for failure to cooperate with the deposition process.
 See TransAmerican Natural Gas Corp. v.
 Powell, 811 S.W.2d 913, 915-16 (Tex.
 1991).
 However, the Supreme Court, in Braden v.
 Downey, 811 S.W.2d 922, 929 (Tex.
-1991), indicated that "death penalty" analysis extended to excluding essential evidence:
+1991), indicated that "death penalty" analysis extends beyond the striking of pleadings to the exclusion of essential evidence as a discovery sanction: